kaisenlinux/manpages-dev/category/PCAP/Wireshark.md

        Analyze:Conversation Filter
        Statistics:Summary
            Show summary information about the capture, including elapsed time, packet counts, byte counts, and the like.
 If a display filter is in effect, summary information will be shown about the capture and about the packets currently being displayed.

        Statistics:Protocol Hierarchy
            Show the number of packets, and the number of bytes in those packets, for each protocol in the trace.
 It organizes the protocols in the same hierarchy in which they were found in the trace.
 Besides counting the packets in which the protocol exists, a count is also made for packets in which the protocol is the last protocol in the stack.
-These last-protocol counts show you how many packets (and the byte count associated with those packets) ended in a particular protocol.
-In the table, they are listed under "End Packets" and "End Bytes".
+These last- protocol counts show you how many packets (and the byte count associated with those packets) ended in a particular protocol.
+In the table, they are listed under "End Packets" and
+           "End Bytes".

        Statistics:Conversations
            Lists of conversations; selectable by protocol.
 See Statistics:Conversation List below.